 What does “clone to dissimilar hardware” mean?

-Cloning to dissimilar hardware means migrating OS or disk to another computer with different hardware, such as, motherboard, CPU, etc. It’s very similar to backup and restore to different hardware.
+Cloning to dissimilar hardware means migrating OS or disk to another computer with different hardware, such as, motherboard, CPU, etc. It’s very similar to backup and restore system to dissimilar hardware.
 The only difference is that both operation use different functions.
-The first one use the Clone feature while the second use both Backup feature and Restore feature.
+The first one use the Clone feature while the second combine the Backup and Restore feature together.

 During the cloning process, there is a possibility that the cloned SSD won’t boot, owing to wrong boot mode and boot order, damaged MBR or BCD, etc. Thus, you need to use a reliable disk cloning software.